itsLatifur/PLS_Final_Assignment/README.md

 ```bash
 ./parser
 ```
-Then paste your multi-line code.
-End input with a tilde `~` on a new line.
+When you run the file, after typing or pasting the input you must add a new line that contains only `~` and then click `Enter`

 ---

 ## Example Valid Input

-Note: If you run the file in CodeBlocks then after typing or pasting the input you must add a new line with only ~ and then click enter.
 ```c
 {
     if (a == LTD) {